 ACADEMIC REVIEW: A thorough review of completed academic coursework and academic progress

 CAREER GUIDANCE: Review of completed, current, and future coursework relative to academic, transfer and career goals

 UP TO DATE INFORMATION: Notification of changes to course schedules, program requirements, transfer requirements, important dates and other information necessary to facilitate timely completion of academic goals

 STUDENT ACHIEVEMENT: Discussion of non-academic factors (work, family, etc.) and the relationship of each to academic achievement

 NFCC advisors are ready to assist any student.
 However, students in the following categories should see the advisors associated with those categories as indicated:

-STUDENT SUPPORT SERVICES: Students in the Student Support Services program must see Lonnie Ford, Lynn Waller or Suzie Cashwell.
+STUDENT SUPPORT SERVICES: Students in the SSS program should see Della Webb, Lynn Waller or Suzie Cashwell (Bldg.
+6).

 DUAL ENROLLMENT STUDENTS: Dual enrollment students must see their high school counselor for advisement.

-HOME-SCHOOLED STUDENTS: Home-schooled students must see NFCC advisor Bobby Scott.
+HOME-SCHOOLED STUDENTS: Home-schooled students should see NFCC advisor Bobby Scott (Bldg.
+6).